quepas/ResearchTalks/README.md

 # ResearchTalks

-Research talks I've watched and enjoyed them:
+Research talks I've watched and enjoyed them.
+A few of them are available on this [YouTube playlist](https://www.youtube.com/playlist?list=PL9qnQiNEYZfFJsEc10JgjSMNtoMINT9Eb).

 ## More technical